Jump To Section

 - Sneak in some countermelodies.
 Without overpowering the solo, find some ways to work in countermelodies to complement the lead player.
 This can work in a call-and-response relationship with the soloist, or it can be more subtle.
 If you play the piano, insert some countermelodies with your right hand while holding down the chord progression with your left hand.
 Even the most rudimentary countermelody can make a solo more interesting.

 Want to Learn More About Music?

-Become a better musician with the MasterClass All-Access Pass.
+Become a better musician with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by musical masters, including Herbie Hancock, Sheila E., Timbaland, Itzhak Perlman, Tom Morello, and more.